A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: Inference

 \subsection{Decomposition into Baseline and Excitation Components}

-While inference is performed on the latent intensity \( \mathbf{l}^* \), recovering the individual components \( b(t) \) and \( f(d) \) is desirable for interpretability, particularly in epidemiological or social applications where disentangling baseline dynamics from self-excitation reveals mechanistic insight.

-To this end, we approximate the MAP estimate of the latent intensity as a linear combination:
+While inference is performed on the latent trajectory \(\boldsymbol{\ell}^*\), recovering the individual components \(b(t)\) and \(f(d)\) is desirable for interpretability, particularly in epidemiological or social applications, where separating background variation from residual lag dependence provides interpretable summaries rather than causally identified mechanisms.
+We recover the minimum-prior-norm decomposition of the centered latent trajectory into a baseline vector \(b\) and a fitted GP excitation contribution \(u\)---the counterpart of the prior GP correction \(u(d)\) of Equation~\eqref{eq:bridge-prior}, sharing its covariance \(K_g\)---and then add back the negative-binomial kernel.